ATimelessRed/screenmate-one/README.md

 ## Project Scope

-The **Screenmate One** is a specialized Android-based hardware interface designed to integrate seamlessly with Tesla vehicles.
-Functioning as a high-performance "middleman" between the Tesla onboard computer and the primary infotainment display.
+The **Screenmate One** is a hardware and software upgrade that acts as a "second computer" for your Tesla.
+It allows you to bypass the limitations of the factory infotainment system by running a full Android environment.
 This repository focuses on:

 * **Widget Add-ons:** Crafting modular, glanceable interfaces (e.g., weather, system monitors, productivity trackers).
 * **Issue Tracking:** Documenting community-found bugs, hardware limitations, and firmware inconsistencies for reference.